Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-826-reworking_search.md

 ***The following filter objects are currently supported:***

 **kind** - Limit search context to list of kinds; valid options are `dds-folder` and `dds-file` - requires a set of comma-delimited kinds like so: `{"kind": ["dds-file"]}`.
 If not specified, defaults to all options.
+Only one entry of type `kind` is allowed.

 **project.id** - Limit search context to list of projects; requires a set of comma-delimited ids like so: `{"project.id": ["345e...", "2e45..."]}`.
 Filters out projects to which the user is not allowed access.
 If not specified, defaults to projects in which the current user has view permission.
+Only one entry of type `project.id` is allowed.

 **aggs (object[ ], optional)** - List of aggs (aggregates) that should be computed.